-Religiously devout conservatives attacked the Soviet Union's atheism and suppression of the freedom of worship.
-Religion was a major concern of William F. Buckley Jr., one of conservatism's rising stars.
-Buckley attended Yale from 1946 to 1950 and he wrote a book, published in 1951, titled God and Man at Yale: the Superstition of "Academic Freedom."
+Christianity was a major concern of William F. Buckley Jr., one of conservatism's rising stars.
+Buckley attended Yale from 1946 to 1950 and he wrote a book published in 1951 titled God and Man at Yale: the Superstition of "Academic Freedom."
 Buckley advised his readers that he did not favor turning Yale into a seminary school.
 His concern, he said, was the question "whether Yale fortifies or shatters the average student's respect for Christianity."
 Buckley complained that a large percentage of the sociology department regards "religion as nothing more than a cultural 'phenomenon' caused by human ingenuity to serve as an opiate to make life seem more meaningful and to promise – falsely, of course – an afterlife."

 Another conservative hostile to Buckley's brand of conservatism was Ayn Rand, who was famous for her novels The Fountainhead, published in 1943, and Atlas Shrugged, published in 1957.
 Rand, born Alissa Rosenbaum, had migrated to the United States from Russia in 1926 at the age of twenty-one.
 Since a teenager she had opposed all forms of mysticism, and she saw all religions as basically mystical.

-Like Hayek and Buckley, Rand was an anti-collectivist.
+Like Buckley, Rand was an anti-collectivist.
 She believed in allowing everyone, especially the creative individual, freedom.
-The right of people to their own lives she saw as primary, and this, she believed, included the right to property.
-She believed in the exceptional man.
+The individualistic right of people to their own lives she saw as primary, and this, she believed, included the right to property.
+She believed in the exceptional person.
 It was, she believed, the exceptional person who invented.
 Others were copyists.
 The individual innovator was the great contributor to society.
 Her way of looking at the world has been summed up as Reason, Individual, Achievement and Freedom.
-It was called Objectivism and had a following among college students and recent graduates who identified with her fictional heroes.
+It was called Objectivism and had a following among college students and university graduates who identified with her fictional heroes.

 Rand's views were compatible with views of the German philosopher Friedrich Nietzsche, who also held that real achievement is the product of individual ability and effort.
 Rand disliked the accusation that she had borrowed from Nietzsche.
 She denounced Nietzsche, but like him she believed that altruism was a vice, and like him she was hostile toward Christianity.

-Both Rand and Buckley were celebrities, and at gatherings Rand went out of her way to avoid Buckley.
+At gatherings that both Buckley and Rand attended, Rand went out of her way to avoid Buckley.
 Buckley was the more tolerant.
 He had no hostility toward Rand.
 He was affable by nature, but Rand wanted to have nothing to do with him, not even pleasant exchanges.
-She was not a devotee of Christian love.
-Buckley was more traditional than Rand and was destined for greater success in promoting conservatism.